Analytic Model for Off-Axis GRB Afterglow Images -- Geometry Measurement and Implications for Measuring $H_0$: Introduction

 Our first step to obtain these goals is to develop an analytic model of the temporal evolution of afterglow images of off-axis jets, and verify and calibrate it with a set of 2D numerical simulations with varied initial jet structures.
-To date, very little work has been done on the image of off-axis GRBs and no analytic model for GRB afterglow images from off-axis jets exists. \cite{Sari1998} and \cite{Granot1999} modeled analytically the image of on-axis GRBs while the observed region is still quasi-spherical. \cite{Granot2018} and \cite{Zrake2018} presented images of off-axis afterglows based on relativistic hydrodynamic simulations from several specific setups, without deriving analytic formula that relate the jet properties and the observed image.
+To date, very little work has been done on the image of off-axis GRBs and no analytic model for GRB afterglow images from off-axis jets exists. \cite{Sari1998} and \cite{Granot1999} modeled analytically the image of on-axis GRBs while the observed region is still quasi-spherical. \cite{Gill2018} used a semi-analytical model to study the afterglow images and polarization of several outflows with a light curve that fit the observations of GW170817, and concluded that measurement of the centroid motion or of linear polarization can be used to distinguish a jet from a more spherical outflow. \cite{Granot2018} and \cite{Zrake2018} presented images of off-axis afterglows based on relativistic hydrodynamic simulations from several specific setups, without deriving analytic formulae that relate the jet properties and the observed image.
 Finally, \cite{Fernandez2022} used various semi-analytic models to highlight the importance of jet spreading on the image centroid motion of off-axis jets in these models.

 Our next step is calibrating the model from \cite{Nakar2021} for finding $\theta_{obs}/\theta_c$ from the shape of the peak of the light curve, using the set of 2D jet simulations.
 We then combine the two calibrated models to provide analytic (numerically calibrated) expressions for $\theta_{obs}$ and $\theta_c$ that depend on the image centroid motion and on the width of the peak of the light curve.
 We also show that the image width can be used either alongside the light curve observations or along measurements of the centroid motion to find $\theta_{obs}$ and $\theta_c$.
 Finally, we use our model and simulations to study the systematic errors one may expect in $\theta_{obs}$, $\theta_c$ and $\cos(\theta_{obs})$, focusing on the systematic errors expected due to uncertainty in the jet structure.
 As an additional source of systematic errors, we consider the effect of non-constant microphysical parameters ($\epsilon_e,\epsilon_B$), on the inferred values of $\theta_{obs}$ and $\theta_c$, for variations in the microphysical parameters which are not easily identifiable by the light curve.